 Board Directors expected to attend all board meetings — currently there are four meetings a year, two virtual, and two in person — and to play an active role in ORCID activities during the course of their term.
 Board meetings are conducted in English.
 The in-person meetings typically last 1.5 days and are often scheduled back-to-back with ORCID-supporting engagements such as a workshop or outreach meeting, which would necessitate an additional one-day commitment to ORCID.

 For more information about the role of ORCID Board members, please see the Board Charter.
 Our annual reports and other governance information are also available on our web site.

 Who May Serve?

 Any employee, officer, or director of an ORCID member organization is eligible to be nominated (including self-nomination) for election to the ORCID Board of Directors.
 The term of service is three years.
-Note that at any one time, there may be only one Board Director representing any one ORCID member or member consortium.
+Note that at any one time, there may be only one Board Director representing any one ORCID member.

 ORCID also elects up to two Researcher Directors to the Board; their organization need not be an ORCID member organization.